drshahizan/SECP3843/submission/leecaixuan/question5/question5.md

 - Count of limit by transaction count

+This graph shows that the account limit does not restrict the user to make transaction as we can see as the account limit increases, the transaction count increases too.

 <p align="center">
   <img height="300px" src="https://github.com/drshahizan/SECP3843/blob/main/submission/leecaixuan/question5/images/page1.png" />
 </p>

 - Sum of transaction.price by products

+The graph below shows that the product 'investmentStock'  has the highest transaction price compared to the others.
+The other products have almost the same amount of transaction price.

 <p align="center">
   <img height="300px" src="https://github.com/drshahizan/SECP3843/blob/main/submission/leecaixuan/question5/images/page2.png" />
 </p>

 - Count of product by transaction code

+There are two types of transaction code which are sell and buy.
+Based on the bar chart below, the products that are sold is slightly higher that the products that are bought which is 50.02% higher than 49.98%.

 <p align="center">
   <img height="300px" src="https://github.com/drshahizan/SECP3843/blob/main/submission/leecaixuan/question5/images/page3.png" />